The Raconteurs: 2018–present: Help Us Stranger

 On October 8, 2018, Third Man Records announced a deluxe reissue of Consolers of the Lonely through the label's Vault quarterly subscription service would feature two newly-recorded songs, "Sunday Driver" and "Now That You're Gone", on an accompanied 7-inch vinyl.
 Both songs were made available digitally on December 19 and subsequently were included on the 2019 album Help Us Stranger.
 The album was released on June 21, 2019.

 Help Us Stranger was recorded at Third Man Studio in Nashville.
 White and Benson wrote all songs except for a cover of "Hey Gyp (Dig The Slowness)", by Donovan.
 The album was produced by The Raconteurs and engineered by Joshua V. Smith.
 Musical collaborators included Dean Fertita of The Dead Weather and Queens of the Stone Age and Lillie Mae and Scarlett Rische of Jypsi.
-The album was mixed by Vance Powell and The Raconteurs at Blackbird Studios in Nashville.
+The album was mixed by Vance Powell and The Raconteurs at Blackbird Studio in Nashville.